ji-zai/personal-site/content/essays/seek-truth.md

 By "seeking truth", I mean the quest to understand the properties / rules of any system.

-I love the word "seek" because I think it perfectly encapsulates a truth about seeking truth: it is a process of iteration that can only better approximate the reality of a system, without ever reaching it.
+The word "seek" is accurate because it encapsulates a truth about seeking truth: it is a process of iteration that can only better approximate the reality of a system, without ever reaching it.
 If you ever reach complete understanding of a system, you've "found" truth, which is clearly far from being the case for most, if not all, systems we've encountered in nature.
 ### What's the point of seeking truth?

 Well, if you have no wants, and are perfectly content with everything, there would be no point to seeking truth.